 Brett Barnes, baritone signing Gregorio – Austin’s own Brett Barnes returns, bringing his considerable stage experience back to Austin Opera audiences.
 Mr. Barnes, a local favorite and standout, performs regularly with with Texas Early Music Project, Conspirare and frequently on the Long Center stage with Austin Opera.

 Synopsis courtesy of The Metropolitan Opera and Romeo & Juliet stage director, Douglas Scholz-Carlson

-ACT I. At a masked ball at the Capulet palace, Juliette’s arrival is eagerly awaited by her cousin Tybalt and her suitor Paris.
-Capulet presents his daughter, the revelers exclaim at her beauty, and Juliette rhapsodizes on her joy.
-The host leads his guests off just as Roméo, a Montague, and his friends, all masked, steal into the ballroom.
+ACT I. At a masked ball at the Capulet palace, Juliet’s arrival is eagerly awaited by her cousin Tybalt and her suitor Paris.
+Capulet presents his daughter, the revelers exclaim at her beauty, and Juliet rhapsodizes on her joy.
+The host leads his guests off just as Romeo, a Montague, and his friends, all masked, steal into the ballroom.
 Romeo, in love with a girl named Rosaline, is reluctant to come to the ball.
 His friend, Mercutio encourages Romeo to look at other beauties be launching into a song about Queen Mab, the mistress of dreams.
-Suddenly Roméo sees Juliette at a distance.
-As she waltzes around the room, singing of the freedom of youth, Roméo shyly approaches her, asking if his hand may touch hers.
-Tybalt returns just as Juliette tells her name to Roméo, who masks himself and rushes off.
+Suddenly Romeo sees Juliet.
+As she sings of the freedom of youth, Romeo shyly approaches her, asking if his hand may touch hers.
+Tybalt returns just as Juliet tells her name to Romeo, who masks himself and rushes off.
 Tybalt identifies the intruder as Montague’s son, but Capulet restrains him, ordering the party to continue.